Low Back Pain

 The most important thing is to practice and get your body used to carrying different loads and weights in a way you find comfortable and efficient.

-There are some tips below to prevent and avoid injury.
-Always take into account:
+Here are some tips to help prevent injury.
+Always consider:

 When lifting an object by hand

-If your back pain does not settle after 6 – 8 weeks and you have not already done so you should refer yourself to a physiotherapist.
+If your back pain does not settle after 6 to 8 weeks and you have not already done so you should refer yourself to a physiotherapist.

 Physiotherapists provide expert advice guidance and treatment for back pain.
 This is to help reduce your chances of future episodes, while improving your overall health and wellbeing.